allebb/conductor/README.md

 > These values can be manually adjusted to fit your personal requirements by editting the default configurations that are installed to ``/etc/conductor/configs/common/fail2ban/``.

 The security log format records the timestamp, client IP, Conductor application id, status code, request line, and user agent to keep things "lean" while still making ban webhooks attributable to a site/application.
+This client IP is the address Nginx sees for the connection.
+If you access a public hostname from inside the same LAN, router hairpin/NAT reflection can make the request appear to come from your public WAN address instead of your private LAN address.
+Only configure Nginx real-IP headers when traffic arrives through a trusted proxy whose address ranges you control.
 The ``/tmp`` path is often memory-backed (which is perfect) on modern Linux systems, but not always; check ``findmnt /tmp`` if this matters for your server.
 The main installer installs logrotate rules for the normal per-vhost ``access.log`` and ``error.log`` files under ``/var/conductor/logs/*/``, plus matching security logs at 10MB with three compressed rotations.

 Once Fail2Ban support is installed, Conductor can manage bans directly: